lark-parser/lark/README.md

  - Standard library of tokens (string, int, name, etc.)
  - Contextual lexing for LALR (already working, needs some finishing touches)
- - Parser generator - create a small parser, indepdendent of Lark, to embed in your project.
+ - Parser generator - create a small parser, independent of Lark, to embed in your project.
  - Grammar composition (in cases that the tokens can reliably signify a grammar change)
  - Optimizations in both the parsers and the lexer
  - Better handling of ambiguity